 - It’s not medical cannabis or marijuana (these come from a different plant) and they contain THC which is what gives Cannabis users a high (CBD oil does not contain THC).

 CBD is an oil made from the buds and flowers of the Hemp Plant.
 Some of the detail is a little confusing.
 For example CBD oil is extracted from the Hemp plant (whose botanic name is Cannabis Sativa).
 It’s active ingredients are classified as Cannabinoids (as is THC) but they do not have any hallucinogenic characteristics.
-So to recap CBD oils come from a plant that is closely related to the Cannabis plant, but they contain no THC.
+So CBD oils come from a plant that is closely related to the Cannabis plant, but they contain no THC.

 CBD is sold over the counter and online in Ireland, perfectly legally, as a Food Supplement, meaning we are not allowed to advise anyone takes it for any medical conditions and you will not get it on prescription from your GP.
 This is because recent legislation from the EU regulates precisely what ‘claims’ can be made for Food Supplements, and in the case of CBD there are no legal claims at all.

 Personally, I take CBD Oil nearly every day.
 I take it in my morning smoothie, and I find it very calming and helpful in balancing fluctuating moods.
 If I know I am facing a challenging day I will take an extra dose during the day.
 I also find it helpful for getting a good night’s sleep, particularly if I am feeling stressed in the evenings.
+But we cannot suggest that it will work this way for anyone else!

 If you want to know what scientists are researching CBD for, you can read online on PubMed and other research sites which publish peer reviewed research.
 If you type ‘CBD and …’ you will see articles on the top conditions covered by research.
 Not that I can completely understand any of these papers but it’s possible to get an overview of what is being studied.
+It does not mean that the research found a benefit, but they considered it was worth studying.

 However it is important to be aware that CBD is certainly not a panacea and absolutely does not benefit everyone who takes it.
 And because CBD affects everyone differently, each person has to experiment with dosage and has to work out what suits them personally.
 There are no universal guidelines for taking CBD that we are aware of.
 We always advise taking the dose on the box and keeping a note of how you feel, and adjusting up or down as required.